kingsleycj/gnaira-token/README.md

 A blockchain-based solution for the Nigerian financial system, implementing a regulated digital currency on the Base network.
 With a Multi-Sign(an approver) feature taking away total control away from the "GOVERNOR".

-## Overview
+## Overview and Important Notice

-G-Naira (gNGN) is a regulated digital currency built on the Base network, designed to enhance transparency and accountability in Nigeria's financial sector.
-The project implements a multi-signature system for minting and burning tokens, with role-based access control and compliance features.
+G-Naira (gNGN) is a regulated digital currency built on the **Base network**, designed to enhance transparency and accountability in Nigeria's financial sector.
+The project implements a **multi-signature** system for minting and burning tokens, with role-based access control and compliance features.
+Like other StableCoins, such as Tether USDt(USDT), **gNGN does not have a fixed maximum supply**, the Central Bank can issue (mint) new gNGN based on market demands and reserves, and the supply can flucuate. **As of May 26, 2025, the current circulating supply of gNGN is approximately 10,000,000,000 gNGN.** The Central Bank reserves the right to **PAUSE** transactions on gNGN, as a pause feature was also integrated into the contract.

 ## Contract Information